zoomi-raja/webrtc/README.md

     <img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg" alt="contributions" />
   </a>
 </p>

 ## Introduction

-Intension of this script is fully working broadcast app.
-There will be only one Breadcaster to whom connecting audience can view and can comment on stream. pending points
+Intension of this script is to make fully working broadcast app.
+There will be only one Broadcaster to whom connecting audience can view and can comment on stream. pending points
-1- maintain state of user on browser refresh
+1. maintain state of user on browser refresh
-2- multiple tab should be considered as one user
+2. multiple tab should be considered as one user
 ## Technologies

 - **Node (Express)**
 - **React**
 - **Docker**